 Active vs Passive Choosing

-There follows a brief discussion on the difference, especially in terms of feelings and on how either route can be applied to the impending changes.
+We discuss the difference, especially in terms of feelings and how either route can be applied to impending changes.

 Here we look at what happens when worries, fears, rumours and gossip get set as facts in people's heads.